-Mark the centers of the carriages and screw a 1x2 stop along the marks.
-The stop will keep the totes from sliding too far into the carriages.
+Mark the centers of the carriages and screw a 1×2 stop along the marks.
+The stop will keep the totes from sliding too far into the overhead garage storage system.

-If you don't have unused space above the garage door, you can install this system just about anywhere.
+If you don’t have unused space above the garage door, you can install this ceiling garage storage system just about anywhere.
 However, keep the totes at least 2 ft. from light fixtures, door springs and garage door openers.

 And the totes will be easy enough to lift into place while you’re standing on a ladder.
 To be on the safe side, the total weight of all the totes shouldn’t exceed 210 lbs., so find a different place to store books and heavy hardware.
 Custom plastic lids are also available for dust-free storage.

 If you use other types of containers, measure the rims carefully and adjust the bottom flange width to assure full support.
 And no matter what joist spacing you find (24 in. or 16 in.), be sure to fasten the carriages with at least four lag screws.